Word Counter

 How to use

-1. Paste or type text into the box; counts update as you edit.
+1. Paste or type your draft into the input area; word, character, and line totals refresh as you edit.

 Examples